-Yes.
 We are based in Texas, USA

-DO YOUR KNIVES COME WITH A SHEATH?
+DO YOUR KNIVES INCLUDE A SHEATH?

 If you would prefer a different style sheath, you will need to seek out the vendor and style of your preference.
 You will likely need to send your knife to them.

-WILL MY KNIFE BLADE OXIDIZE OR PATINA?
+WILL MY BLADE PATINA?

 With any high carbon steel, you can expect your blade to discolor over time.
 As it gets used, it will develop a natural patina which is a form of protective oxidation.
 Patina is natural and should not only be expected but embraced.
 It tells the story of where your knife has been and all the things it has done for you.
 The patina will also help protect it from rusting.